 Lifts are of particular importance to disabled students.
-It is important therefore that you do not:

-- Abuse lifts

-- Overcrowd lifts

-- Interfere with the doors or electrics

-- Carry hot drinks in the lift

-which endanger the safety of yourself and others, and may put the lifts out of operation for those who really need them.
-Generally lifts should not be used for short trips between one or two floors.
+It is important therefore that you do not abuse or overcrowd lifts, interfere with the doors or electrics, carry hot drinks in the lift or do anything which could endanger the safety of yourself and others, and may put the lifts out of operation for those who really need them.
+Generally, lifts should not be used for short trips between one or two floors.